 - “Better content will outperform more content.” from Rand Fishkin in one of his famous White Board Friday videos.
 He gives lots of tips for read engagement, interaction, and sharing, which are all a part of SMO to boost your blog.

 - One great post a week or every other week is better than poor quality every day.

 - Provide value with each post you create: educate, entertain, or inform.

 Hint: Use an image for each post!

 From a recent case study by Pinterest on Buzzfeed‘s use of Pinterest: “Pinterest is BuzzFeed’s second largest social network referrer.
 It also has a much longer lifecycle than other social networks, often driving traffic to posts months after publication.
-In fact, more than half of BuzzFeed’s traffic from Pinterest goes to posts published more than 2 months ago,” said Dao Nguyen, VP of Growth and Data at Buzzfeed.
+More than half of BuzzFeed's traffic from Pinterest goes to posts published more than 2 months ago,” said Dao Nguyen, VP of Growth and Data at Buzzfeed.

 Suggestions from BuzzFeed's success

-- Experiment with new categories, like humor, and posts to see what resonates with followers
+- Experiment with new categories, like humor and posts, to see what resonates with followers

 - Create custom images on your posts for easy Pinning

 - Add the Pin It button to your site pages and images